 Between January-November 2017, the EFRJ is coordinating the film making of the theatre play ‘A Conversation’ written by David Williamson, adapted to a European context and directed by Peter Harris, performed by the amateur theatre group No Theatre and filmed by Oddbjørn Austevik and colleagues.
 The play is about the meeting between two families: the parents of a young woman who was raped and murdered and the family of the offender.

 On the occasion of the RJ WEEK 2017, the film will be screened across Europe and beyond: if you want to organise a film screening and debate between 19-26 November, please contact Emanuela Biffi (and send your information as requested in this Word document).
+Find here a short intro from the coordinator of No Theatre and the guidelines for the film screening.
 The full film is accessible to EFRJ members only (contact us to receive the password).
 EFRJ SCREENINGS IN BRUSSELS & LEUVEN> CLICK HERE

 BRIEF HISTORY OF THIS FILMING PROJECT